 Sponsored session within the Bizzabo event app

-In order to increase interest in the event, make the agenda shareable on social media prior to the event date.
-In addition to your other marketing strategies, making the agenda viewable and shareable on social media will allow the event content to speak for itself and possibly persuade more people to register for the event.
+To increase interest in the event, make the agenda shareable on social media before the event date.
+In addition to your other marketing strategies, making the agenda viewable and shareable on social media will allow the event content to speak for itself and possibly persuade more people to register.
 In most cases, an agenda doesn’t need to be a secret.
-The more social media friendly the agenda is, the more likely it will serve as additional marketing collateral for your event.
+The more social media-friendly the agenda is, the more likely it will serve as additional marketing collateral for your event.

-While providing opportunities for attendees to engage with the agenda is important, those actions mean very little if they are unable to be measured.
-Be sure to build a conference agenda in which all engagement is able to be captured and reviewed after the event.
+While providing opportunities for attendees to engage with the agenda is essential, those actions mean very little if they cannot be measured.
+Build a conference agenda to capture and review all engagement after the event.
 For instance, Bizzabo’s analytics dashboard will provide an accurate overview of event agenda performance.

-These metrics will be of interest to key stakeholders such as sponsors and senior leadership because stats like these shed light on the overall event ROI.
-Being able to prove event ROI is necessary to attract more sponsors for future events as well as to persuade managers with decision-making power to continue to invest in live events.
+These metrics will interest key stakeholders such as sponsors and senior leadership because stats like these shed light on the overall event ROI.
+Proving event ROI is necessary to attract more sponsors for future events and persuade managers with decision-making power to continue to invest in live events.

 Many of the tips mentioned on this list, such as agenda analytics and syncing with the event app, require that the agenda builder be housed within an all-in-one event management software.
-Most event platforms will have a native agenda builder but it is important to be fully aware of its capabilities and to discern whether these functionalities align with your goals for the conference agenda.
+Most event platforms will have a native agenda builder.
+Still, it is essential to be fully aware of its capabilities and to discern whether these functionalities align with your goals for the conference agenda.

-For example, if post-event analytics is a priority, make sure that engagement is able to be measured from the backend.
-Stand-alone agenda builders could not provide as much value as those housed within an all-in-one platform so doing your due diligence when researching event software is crucial in ensuring a strong conference agenda.
+For example, if post-event analytics is a priority, ensure engagement can be measured from the backend.
+Stand-alone agenda builders could not provide as much value as those housed within an all-in-one platform.
+Doing due diligence when researching event software ensures a solid conference agenda.